league55/sipplauncher/docs/user_guide.md

 This makes possible to mock DNS names resolution for a DUT.
 Thus, if requested, Sipplauncher adds [dynamically](#dynamic-ip-address-assignment) assigned IP addresses to the embedded DNS server.
 And then [SIPp scenarios](#sipp-scenarios) might use domain names instead of IP addresses.
-This allows to test how a DUT works with regards to the DNS name resolution.
+This allows testing how a DUT works with regards to the DNS name resolution.

 ![](assets/images/sipplauncher_dns.png)

 Of course, the DUT should be configured to use Sipplauncher's DNS service instead of regular DNS servers.
-Usually this requires patching the DUT's `/etc/resolve.conf` like this:
+Usually, this requires patching the DUT's `/etc/resolve.conf` like this:

 ```bash
 search example.com